-Installing Surge and setting up an account is extremely simple.
+Installing Surge and setting up an account is extremely simple and intuitive.
 Open up a new terminal window and type the following command:

 (Note: this step assumes Node and npm are already installed on your system.
 If not, you can install the latest version of both from the official Node.js website.)

 Upon your first time setting up, Surge will ask you to set up an account.
-The only requirements are is providing an email address and password, and verifying your email afterwards.
-Upon completing this step, you’ll now be setup with a Surge account and ready to deploy to their service.
+The only requirements are providing an email address and password and verifying your email afterward.
+Upon completing this step, you’ll be set up with a Surge account and ready to deploy to their service.

-To deploy your static site to Surge, first find the file path of the project directory you want to deploy.
-As an example, I’m going to deploy a project located at
+To use your static website to Surge, first find the file path of the project directory you want to implement.
+For example, I will implement a project located at /Users/air/surge-test.

 Once you know the file path of the directory to deploy, run the following command in a terminal window:

-Your username (i.e. email address) will then display.
-Afterwards, you’ll just need to provide the file path for the project:
+Your username (i.e., email address) will then display.
+Afterward, you’ll need to provide the file path for the project: